nwjs/node/doc/api/n-api.md

 the object has called `napi_release_threadsafe_function()` or has received a return status of `napi_closing` in response to a call to `napi_call_threadsafe_function`.
-The queue is emptied before the `napi_threadsafe_function` is destroyed.
-It is important that `napi_release_threadsafe_function()` be the last API call made in conjunction with a given `napi_threadsafe_function`, because after the call completes, there is no guarantee that the `napi_threadsafe_function` is still allocated.
-For the same reason it is also important that no more use be made of a thread-safe function after receiving a return value of `napi_closing` in response to a call to `napi_call_threadsafe_function`.
+The queue is emptied before the `napi_threadsafe_function` is destroyed. `napi_release_threadsafe_function()` should be the last API call made in conjunction with a given `napi_threadsafe_function`, because after the call completes, there is no guarantee that the `napi_threadsafe_function` is still allocated.
+For the same reason, do not make use of a thread-safe function after receiving a return value of `napi_closing` in response to a call to `napi_call_threadsafe_function`.
 Data associated with the `napi_threadsafe_function` can be freed in its `napi_finalize` callback which was passed to `napi_create_threadsafe_function()`.